 - Université d’Aix en Provence, France, Licence en Droit (1980)

-- Consistently rated as a highly regarded “leading lawyer” in IFLR1000
+- Consistently ranked as a highly regarded “leading lawyer” in IFLR1000

 - Mauritius Bar Association, former Chairman

 - International Bar Association